matplotlib/matplotlib/doc/api/api_changes.rst

    api_changes_old

 Changes for the latest version are listed below.
-For new features that were added to Matplotlib, see :ref:`whats-new`.
+For new features that were added to Matplotlib, see :ref:`whats-new`

 .. ifconfig:: releaselevel == 'dev'